jords579/jords579/README.md

 - scripting,
 - web development.<br>
 ---
-I am always eager to learn and to listen to any advice given in <br> order to improve my knowledge and skills.
+I am always eager to learn and to listen to any advice given in order to improve my knowledge and skills.

 <!--
 **jords579/jords579** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.